-5.1 When you complete your registration you agree that this agreement will apply to you immediately.
-As well as the cancellation right in paragraph 4, you have the right to withdraw from your course before you register and within 14 days after the course start date.

-- 5.2 If you want to withdraw, you must contact us using the details at the top of your offer letter.
+- 5.1 When you complete your registration you agree that this agreement will apply to you immediately.
+As well as the cancellation right in paragraph 4, you have the right to withdraw from your course before you register and within 14 days after the course start date. - 5.2 If you want to withdraw, you must contact us using the details at the top of your offer letter.
 You do not have to give a reason.
 You can tell us that you want to withdraw by email, letter, or by sending a cancellation form.
-You can use the model cancellation form (see www.bournemouth.ac.uk/important-information, under Finance), but you do not have to use this form. - 5.3 If you withdraw within 14 days after the course start date, we will refund any fees that you paid on registration.
+You can use the model cancellation form (see www.bournemouth.ac.uk/important-information, under Finance), but you do not have to use this form. - 5.3 If you are not able to start attending classes in person at BU by the course start date in your offer letter or any later start deadline notified to you, we will cancel your registration.
+You will not be able to complete your enrolment and start your studies, even if you have completed all or part of our registration process and accepted this agreement. - 5.4 If we cancel your registration under section 5.3 or if you withdraw yourself within 14 days after the course start date, we will refund any fees that you paid on registration.
 Except as provided in paragraphs 24.2 and 24.3, we will not refund the deposit that you paid when you accepted the offer.
 If you wish to claim a refund, you will need to complete a refund claim form.
-If you are entitled to a refund, we must pay it to you within 14 days of you withdrawing. - 5.4 You may withdraw from your course or apply to put your studies on hold after the 14-day cancellation period has ended.
+If you are entitled to a refund, we must pay it to you within 14 days of you withdrawing. - 5.5 You may withdraw from your course or apply to put your studies on hold after the 14-day cancellation period has ended.
 See paragraph 31 (Ending or suspending the student agreement) for more information.
 We may not refund all the fees you have paid if you do this and there may be implications for arrangements with the Student Loans Company or other financial support.
 See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption).